naswaybek/BaqlBaqlCraft/README.md

-btw it is school project
+btw it is a school project